xiaosaiyao/epiregulon.book/docs/prostate.ENZ.archr.md

 ```

 ```
-## Using a logFC cutoff of 0 for class LNCaP for direction equal to any
+## Using a cutoff of 0.049 for class LNCaP for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0 for class LNCaP–ENZ48 for direction equal to any
+## Using a cutoff of 0.034 for class LNCaP–ENZ48 for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0.1 for class LNCaP RES-A for direction equal to any
+## Using a cutoff of 0.05 for class LNCaP RES-A for direction equal to any
 ```

 ```
-## Using a logFC cutoff of 0 for class LNCaP RES-B for direction equal to any
+## Using a cutoff of 0.048 for class LNCaP RES-B for direction equal to any
 ```

 ## Visualize the results